|HomeResearchIce Core LabTeachingStudent ResearchExpeditionsLinksCV

 Dartmouth College PhD student (expected 2017)

-Dom will be joining the research group in the fall of 2013 to conduct his PhD research on the paleoclimate of central Alaska using the new ice cores collected from Mt.
+Dom joined the research group in the fall of 2013 to conduct his PhD research on the paleoclimate of central Alaska using the new ice cores collected from Mt.
 Hunter in Denali National Park.
 This is part of our NSF-funded project in collaboration with Karl Kreutz (UMaine), Cameron Wake (UNH), and Sean Birkel (UMaine).
 Dom was a key member of the field team that drilled the ice core in May-June 2013 (pictured).
 Dom previously worked in this region as a MSc student with Karl Kreutz at UMaine

 modeling snow melt events on the Kahiltna Glacier, and publishing a paper on the influence of meltwater on snowpack stratigraphy.
 Dom was able to extrapolate his results to study changes in the mass balance of Alaska Range glaciers.
 Dom graduated from our department with his BA in 2009.